The Growing Child: Adolescent (13 to 18 Years)

 How much will my adolescent grow?

 The teenage years are also called adolescence.
 Adolescence is a time for growth spurts and puberty changes.
 An adolescent may grow several inches in several months followed by a period of very slow growth, then have another growth spurt.
-Changes with puberty (sexual maturation) may occur gradually or several signs may become visible at the same time.
+Changes with puberty (sexual maturation) may happen gradually or several signs may become visible at the same time.

-What changes will occur during puberty?
+What changes will happen during puberty?

 Beginning of puberty: 9.5 to 14 years old